-11 Massachusetts Executive Office of Energy and Environmental Affairs, Resilient MA Climate Data Grapher, "Annu-14 Massachusetts Executive Office of Energy and Environmental Affairs, Resilient MA Climate Change Clearinghouse al Days with Maximum Temperature Above 90°F," 2022: mental Affairs (EEA), Resilient MA Climate Change Clearingfor the Commonwealth: "Rising Temperatures," 2021: house for the Commonwealth, "Changes in Precipitation," https://resilientma.org/datagrapher/?c=Temp/basin/tx90/ https://resilientma.org/changes/rising-temperatures 2021.

-increase up to 5.7 inches between 2000 and 2070, with a 5.44-inch increase in winter precipitation and a 3.47 increase in spring precipitation.15 If unmitigated, these radical increases in stormwater will overburden existing systems and infrastructure, reduce aquifer replenishment, damage vegetation, and stress habitats and species.
+13 Massachusetts Executive Office of Energy and Environmental Affairs, Resilient MA Climate Data Grapher, "Annual Days with Maximum Temperature Above 90°F," 2022: https://resilientma.org/datagrapher/?c=Temp/basin/tx90/ ANN/Merrimack/ increase up to 5.7 inches between 2000 and 2070, with a 5.44-inch increase in winter precipitation and a 3.47 increase in spring precipitation.15 If unmitigated, these radical increases in stormwater will overburden existing systems and infrastructure, reduce aquifer replenishment, damage vegetation, and stress habitats and species.
 The "Snapshot" section summarizes observed and projected precipitation changes in the Merrimack Basin between 1960 and 2070.